Yoska393/rrda/README.md

 Also, I store all the scripts and my own functions used in our article (Yoshioka et al. 2025).

-## Data

-For the application data, the data for breast cancer (Witten et al., 2009) and soybean data (Dang et al., 2023) are stored on this page.
-Also, refer to Ruiz-Arenas and González 2020) for the methylation data.

-The metabolome data were downloaded from the RIKEN DropMet website (http://prime.psc.riken.jp/menta.cgi/prime/drop_index) ; ID: DM0071, DM0072.

-The application data of breast cancer and soybean are stored as .rds file in a folder (RDAdata).
-For methylation data, you can refer to the R package (MEAL, Ruiz-Arenas and González 2024)

 ## Installation

 You can install the package from GitHub using the `devtools` package: